 • Navigation difficulties:

-As mobile marketers are accustomed to planning their engagement strategies based on MAUs, it may be challenging for them to navigate pricing tiers based on a different metric, such as the number of devices.
+As mobile marketers are accustomed to planning their engagement strategies based on MAUs, it may be challenging for them to navigate pricing tiers based on a different metric, such as the number of push subscribers.

 💡